 - Akaishi Mountains (赤石山脈 – akaishi san myaku);

-These 3 sets of mountains received the affectionate nickname of Japanese Alps by Walter Weston, where he even has a memorial plaque in Kamikochi.
+These 3 sets of mountains were affectionately nicknamed the Japanese Alps by Walter Weston, which even has a memorial plaque in Kamikochi.

-These Japanese Alps were given generic names such as the Northern Alps (Hida), Central Alps (Kiso) and the Southern Alps (Akaishi).
-This has no real relation to each of these Alps, its Japanese name has a more characteristic meaning that we will mention briefly in the article when we see each of these mountains.
+These Japanese Alps were given generic names like Northern Alps (Hida), Central Alps (Kiso) and Southern Alps (Akaishi).
+This has no real relationship with each of these alps, their Japanese name has a more characteristic meaning that we will mention briefly in the article when we see each of these mountains.

-Another highlight is the famous Kamikochi Valley, which is often the target of many travel itineraries in Japan.
-In this valley, you follow the beautiful Azusa River, which is more than 1500 meters above the sea, in addition to several forests, rivers and crystalline lakes.
+Another highlight is the famous Kamikochi Valley, which is usually the subject of several travel itineraries to Japan.
+In this valley you can follow the beautiful Azusa River which is more than 1500 meters above the sea, in addition to several forests, rivers and crystalline lakes.

-The ideograms that make up Hisa's name, mean flying, jumping (飛) and white horse with black spots (騨).
+The characters that make up Hisa's name mean to fly, jump (飛) and white horse with black spots (騨).

-The Central Alps - Kiso Mountains - The central Alps are located in the center of Nagano, the main mountains found in Kiso are Hokendake, Komagatake, Utsugi, Ontake and Ena.
+The Central Alps – Kiso Mountains – The Central Alps is located in the center of Nagano, the main mountains found in Kiso are Hokendake, Komagatake, Utsugi, Ontake and Ena.

 There is a cable car called Komagane RopeWay that passes through these alps in an epic way.
 The name kiso (木曽) refers to an ancient tree.

-The Southern Alps - Akaishi Mountains - The southern mountain range slows down Nagano, Yamanashi and Shizuoka provinces.
-Most of the mountains over 3000 meters are located here.
-Here we find Kitakodake, which is the second largest mountain in Japan.
+The Southern Alps – Akaishi Mountains – The southern range encompasses Nagano, Yamanashi and Shizuoka prefectures.
+Here are located most of the mountains with more than 3000 meters.
+Here we find Kitakodake, which is the second highest mountain in Japan.
 The name Akaishi literally means red stone.

-In each of the cities around the Alps in Japan, there are a variety of attractions that, depending on the season, can only be seen at a specific time or in a specific location.
+In each of the cities around the Japan Alps, there are a variety of attractions that, depending on the season, can only be seen at a certain time or in a specific location.

-In addition to climbs, valleys, rivers and beautiful woods to explore, each city has outstanding highlights for tourists.
+In addition to rock climbing, valleys, rivers and beautiful woods to explore, each town has highlights perfect for tourists.
 In Toyama we have a gigantic wall of snow, Omachi a beautiful dam, Shiojiri and Takayama with historic buildings.

-Japan is an amazing country to travel to, but going by car is not the best option for visiting the Alps in Japan.
+Japan is an amazing country to travel to, but driving is not the best option for visiting the Japanese Alps.
 You can easily plan to visit Kanazawa, Shirakawa-go, Takayama, Kamikochi and Matsumoto in a few days.

-We recommend scheduling your climb to the Japanese Alps in the official recommended season for each mountain.
-It may happen that some buses don't work at certain times like July and September.
+We recommend scheduling your climb to the Japanese Alps at the official recommended season for each mountain.
+It may happen that some buses do not work at certain times like July and September.

-You can search for other ski lifts in the Japanese Alps like Shinhotaka Ropeway.
-Other specific details about each tourist spot in the Japanese Alps, you can find in other articles.
+You can search for other cable cars in the Japanese Alps like Shinhotaka Ropeway.
+Other specific details about each tourist spot in the Japanese Alps can be found in other articles.

 Did you like the article?
 Share with friends and leave your comments.